Best Keyboard Amp When Your Tone Deserves Better

 Best Keyboard Amp Selection Methodology

 The first edition was published in 2016.
-The current edition was published on May 19, 2024
+The current edition was published in 2025.

 We started by looking at all the keyboard amps priced under $1,500 at major US based retailers, and for this edition we ended up with a short list of 26 promising keyboard amps to produce ratings for – you can see them and their ratings in our Music Gear Database.
 Note that we only included full-range amps like the Motion Sound KP 612s.
 We also did not include keyboard subwoofer amps in this guide.